 This new system USB wise will only support USB 3.0.
 If you install the VirtualBox Extension Pack this can help you in fixing the problem as it has the capability to connect to the VirtualBox which unlike the macOS system can cater for USB 3.0 devices also.

-If you want to run macOS 10.15 using your VirtualBox virtual machine first and foremost you’re going to need a macOS Catalina image (vmdk file).
+If you want to run macOS 10.15 using your VirtualBox virtual machine first and foremost you’re going to need a macOS Catalina image (ISO file).
 On here are the installation files that you need to install macOS versions 10.15.
 These images are available online however not all of them guaranteed to work with VirtualBox.
-In order to help you with this download the macOS image below.
+In order to help you create a macOS ISO image below.
 This has been made from scratch, and will help you set up macOS Catalina 10.15 on your Virtual Machine in just a few minutes.

 VirtualBox (free): Download